-One of the most storied tracks in the history of American pro motocross, RedBud will add to its legacy next year when it becomes only the fourth venue in the United States to host the FIM Motocross of Nations since its inception in 1947.
+One of the most storied tracks in the history of American pro motocross, RedBud will add to its legacy this October when it becomes only the fourth venue in the United States to host the FIM Monster Energy Motocross of Nations since its inception in 1947.
 As the halfway point of each season, RedBud is the centerpiece of the American Motocross Championship series, and also serves as a perennial Independence Day celebration, motocross style.
 It has been a part of the championship since 1974 and thanks to an incredibly dynamic track layout and a diehard fan base, it has become arguably the most popular and most anticipated round of the summer.

 In many ways RedBud epitomizes what American motocross represents, and is a bucket list destination for any fan.
 RedBud fans are knowledgeable and passionate about their motocross.
 They show their love of the sport and appreciation for the racers with patriotic costumes, energetic cheers and the well-known chants of “ReeeddddBuuuuddddd”!
 Adding motocross fans from around the U.S. to the RedBud faithful will surely create a fan base Uncle Sam himself would applaud, and a formidable home team advantage when the Americans come to RedBud to take on the world at the 2018 MXoN event.